lukewickstead/RandomNotes/AWS/AWS Storage Fundamentals/Amazon Storage/Amazon Elastic Block Store (EBS).md

 - Snapshot of a point in time
 - Scheduled snapshots
-- Can be done programmativally
+- Can be done programmatically
 - They are incremental
 - Can create a new volume from that snapshot
 - You can copy snapshots between regions